moe-mizrak/laravel-openrouter/README.md

 ```

 - #### Structured Output
-(Please also refer to [OpenRouter Document Structured Output](https://openrouter.ai/docs/structured-outputs) for models supporting structured output, also more details)
+(Please also refer to [OpenRouter Document Structured Output](https://openrouter.ai/docs/structured-outputs) for models supporting structured output, also for more details)

 If you want to receive the response in a structured format, you can specify the `type` property for `response_format` (ResponseFormatData) as `json_object` in the `ChatData` object.